+The key pastoral team and consists of the:

+- Senior Deputy Head

+- Deputy Head Boarding and Pastoral

+- Deputy Head Pupil Development

+- Assistant Head Pastoral

+- Safeguarding Co-Ordinator

-The Second Master's Office forms the key pastoral team and consists of the Second Master, the Head of Pastoral and the Head of Boarding.
-The Second Master's Office coordinates all elements of boarding life and practice through regular communication with the Housemasters and Housemistresses, known as Hsms.
-The Second Master reports to the Head.
+This team coordinates all elements of boarding life and practice through regular communication with the House Parents.
+The team reports to the Head.

-The Head, Second Master, Head of Pastoral, Head of Boarding, Deputy Head Academic, Chaplain, Bursar and Housemasters/Housemistresses meet weekly to discuss a wide range of issues and to promote consistency of practice across all houses.
+The team listed above together with the House Parents, Chaplain, Director of Operations and Medical Centre Manager meet weekly to discuss a wide range of issues and to promote consistency of practice across all houses.
 Information is passed on to Common Room staff through regular House Team meetings and weekly Common Room meetings.

 The resident Chaplain is fully involved with the pastoral care of the community.
-When not in the classroom, he spends much of his day and evening meeting with staff and pupils, often on a one-to-one basis.
-He is a listening ear and supportive presence for the whole school.
+When not in the classroom, she spends much of her day and evening meeting with staff and pupils, often on a one-to-one basis.
+She is a listening ear and supportive presence for the whole school.

-The Medical Centre is staffed twenty-four hours a day, seven days a week by fully qualified resident nurses.
-The team includes, a child psychiatrist, a specialist adolescent mental health nurse and two physiotherapists.
-Doctors provide daily weekday surgeries.
-In addition, the school has two counsellors and an Independent Listener.
-There is also access to a CBT specialist.
+The Medical Centre is staffed twenty-four hours a day, seven days a week by experienced nurses and paramedics.
+The nurse co-ordinated mental health team provides access to multidisciplinary support, including psychiatry, specialist nursing, CBT, disordered eating, trauma and family/home issues.
+The Musculoskeletal team, comprising of physiotherapy, trauma nursing and paramedic support manages sports and head injuries.
+Doctors clinically validate all treatment pathways as well as providing weekday surgeries.

+In addition, the school has two counsellors and an Independent Listener available for self-referral.

-The Bursar and Chief Operating Officer oversees the catering, finance, health and safety, compliance and HR, operations and facilities management.
+The Chief Operating Officer and Director of Operations oversee the catering, finance, health and safety, compliance and HR, operations and facilities management.
 The school prides itself on the quality of food provided for its pupils.
 There is always plenty of choice, and provision is made for special dietary requirements, both in the Dining Hall and the Café.
 Pupils have regular input into the development of catering provision through the Food Committee meetings, which take place twice a term.
 An ongoing programme of refurbishment and redecoration underlines our commitment to high-quality boarding.
 A team of qualified security guards monitor and patrol the site twenty-four hours a day, seven days a week.

-The Governors monitor the effectiveness of the leadership, management and development of boarding provision in the school and a number of them spend time in a boarding house each year.
+The Governors monitor the effectiveness of the leadership, management and development of boarding provision in the school.
+There are two Governors specifically assigned to boarding matters who spend time in a boarding house each term.

-The school promotes a healthy lifestyle and offers guidance on all aspects of personal and social development.
-The Second Master and Head of Pastoral meet with the Personal, Social and Religious Education (PSRE) coordinator every week to review the important messages being delivered through the PSRE curriculum.

-Pupils are educated on, among other things, personal identity, forging healthy relationships, online safety, alcohol, smoking and drugs; the main points of which are reinforced in school and house assemblies.
+The School promotes a healthy lifestyle and offers guidance on all aspects of personal and social development.
+The Deputy Head Boarding and Pastoral and the Assistant Head Pastoral meet with the Personal, Social and Religious Education (PSRE) coordinator every week to review the important messages being delivered through the PSRE curriculum.
+Pupils are educated on, among other things, personal identity, forging healthy relationships, relationship and sex education, online safety, alcohol, smoking and drugs; the main points of which are reinforced in School and house assemblies.
 There is also an extensive and interesting programme of visiting speakers.

-The school has a wide range of first-class facilities and provides abundant opportunity for its pupils beyond the classroom, all of which are available throughout the week and at the weekend during the working day and free time.
+The school has a wide range of first-class facilities and provides abundant opportunity for its pupils beyond the classroom, all of which are available throughout the week and at the weekend, during the working day, free time and in the evenings.

-The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and visitors to share this commitment.
-The school's Safeguarding Policy and Child Protection Procedures are available on the website.
+The School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and visitors to share this commitment.
+The School's Safeguarding Policy and Child Protection Procedures are available on the website.